 Trekking the Inca Trail

-You have pictured its deep green gorges, the lost citadels and misty peaks that ebb in and out of view.
+You have pictured its deep, green gorges, the lost citadels and misty peaks that ebb in and out of view.
 It is nothing less than mind-bending to climb these stone stairways laid millennia ago, following the Andean route that evaded the Spanish for centuries.
-There is no doubt: trekking the Inca Trail is a traveler’s rite of passage and the adventure of a lifetime.
+There is no doubt: trekking the Inca Trail is a traveler’s rite of passage.
 Logistics can be confusing, so preplanning is essential before you get your boots on the trail.

 Planning Your Trek